-Remote Supervisor Adapter II SlimLine error LED: This LED is on the I/O board and is visible on the rear of the server.
-When this LED is lit, it indicates that there is a problem with the IBM Remote Supervisor Adapter II SlimLine.
+Remote Supervisor Adapter II SlimLine status LED: This LED is on the I/O board and is visible on the rear of the server.
+When this LED flashes, it indicates that there is activity on the Remote Supervisor Adapter II SlimLine.
+When this LED is lit continuously, it indicates that there is a problem with the Remote Supervisor Adapter II SlimLine.

 IXA RS485 connector: Use this connector to connect to an iSeries server when an Integrated xSeries Adapter (IXA) is installed.
+The cable for this connection comes with the server.

 The optional Integrated xSeries Adapter (IXA) cab be installed only in slot 2.
 You must move jumpers J35 and J40 on the IXA.
-For details about installing the IXA, see the documentation that comes with the adapter.
+For details about installing the IXA. see the documentation that comes with the adapter.